humdrum-tools/humdrum-notation-plugin/index.md

 ```

 Notice that the Humdrum encoding is in C major, but the filter
-command at the end of the data transposes the music to E-flat major
+command transposes the music to E-flat major
 before the music notation is generated:

 {% include_relative transpose-example.txt %}

-Another useful filtering tool used
+Another useful filtering tool given
 in this example is the <a target="_blank"
 href="http://doc.verovio.humdrum.org/filters/autobeam">autobeam</a> tool,
-which connected the eighth notes together by quarter-note durations based on
+which beamed the eighth notes together by quarter-note durations based on
 the key signature.
-In this case the tools are used in separate filter
+In this case the tools are used on separate filter
-lines, but they can be given on the same line like this:
+lines, but they can be merged onto the same line like this:

 ```
 !!!filter: transpose -k e- | autobeam